wenzeslaus/forestfrag3d/README.md

 The time to execute with the test region is about 5 minutes while the run on the full study are is about 20 minutes.
+To run just the test area, add `test` parameter to the main script:

+    docker run ... /code/run.sh test

 To run just a part of the processing, call the specific script instead of the main one.
 If you change the script you are running, you need to